hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

 }
 ```

-Finally, we define the `Fisher`, `RestaurantOwner` and `Regulator`, which extend the Individual:
+Finally, we define the `Fisher` and `RestaurantOwner`, which extend the Individual, and the `Regulator`:

 ```
-participant Fisher extends Individual {}
+participant Fisher extends Individual {
+    o String licenseNumber
+}

-participant RestaurantOwner extends Individual {}
+participant RestaurantOwner extends Individual {
+    o String restaurantName
+}

 participant Regulator identified by id {
   o String id
   o String name